 At the same time, TCNJ offers options that give students the opportunity to study the law from different perspectives within the liberal arts, including economics, ethics, history and politics.
 These options include the Law and Society Interdisciplinary Concentration and the Politics, Law and Philosophy Interdisciplinary Minor.
 Links to these programs can be found at the top of this page.

 Because the law schools themselves emphasize the desirability of a strong background in a disciplinary or interdisciplinary academic area, TCNJ does not offer a designated “pre-law” major.
 Instead, TCNJ leaves the teaching of law and legal research and writing to the law schools.

 The core of the Pre-Law Program at TCNJ is its system of one-on-one advising.
 Students (whether incoming or already on campus) are encouraged in the strongest terms to consult with a Pre-Law Advisor at their earliest opportunity — before they declare a major and even before they select courses for their first term on campus.
-In many cases, Dr. Daryl Fair, who chairs the Pre-Law Advisory Committee, will be a student’s initial contact.
-Dr. Fair’s e-mail address and phone number appear in the panel on the left-hand side of this page.
+In many cases, Dr. Melinda Roberts, who chairs the Pre-Law Advisory Committee, will be a student’s initial contact.
+Dr. Roberts’ e-mail address and phone number appear in the panel on the right-hand side of this page.